Trump is isolated and angry at aides for failing to defend him as he is impeached again

 “He is the one who kept bringing kook after kook after kook in there to talk to him,” one adviser said.

-In the days since Twitter banned Trump from its platform, McEntee pushed the president to migrate to other social media sites, such as Parler.
+In the days after Twitter banned Trump from its platform, McEntee pushed the president to migrate to other social media sites, such as Parler.
 But Kushner and Scavino pushed back and stopped the president from joining the fringe platform, according to a person familiar with what happened who confirmed a CNN report.

 Some current and former advisers described the impeachment as a sad ending that was unnecessary, propelled by a president who could not simply accept a loss and a vast array of aides willing to prop him up.